Skip to main content

 Just before 1:30pm, one student came along to my stall, talking about his desire to get further into the world of tabletop gaming, and at one point, he said to me that was interested in buying a fantasy map.
 He was originally interested in buying a map of Vergun, but as I was getting the payment machine ready, he changed his mind and went for a map of the Frattisham village, the first sale that I have ever made of that map.
 I thought to myself that I was proud that I was getting sales for other styles of maps.

-During the latter parts of the fair, I couldn't resist the temptation to have a look at what the other stall holders were up to - one of the stall holders was selling spirituality magnets that tasted lovely, another was selling out 3D-printed dinosaurs at the speed of light, whilst Hazel and her business partner was running a stall that was based on wellness traditions from southern India, the region where she originally comes from.
+During the latter parts of the fair, I couldn't resist the temptation to have a look at what the other stall holders were up to - one of the stall holders was selling spirituality magnets that tasted lovely, another was selling out 3D-printed dinosaurs at the speed of light, whilst another was running a stall that was based on wellness traditions from south Asia.

 And besides the student delegation from Suffolk New College who came along to the fair to perform some live music, just to make the vibe of this place look very Christmassy, the Careers team also had their own fun game to play at their stall - attendees at the fair had to knock out a ball using three pellets from a toy gun in order to win a prize.